 Required Documents

-Keep originals or certified copies available; disability claims need medical or benefit documentation.
-Follow agency instructions for acceptable formats and notarization to prevent delays.
+Keep originals or certified copies handy.
+Follow the exact instructions to prevent processing delays.

 - Government-issued photo ID